chaodonghu/Itinerro-React-Travel-App/README.md

 * Front-end built using HTML/CSS/SASS, React, Bootstrap, Materialize, Javascript, AJAX
 * Backend was built using Node.js, Express, and PostreSQL,
 * Google Places & Maps API was used to fetch top 20 locations from desired city.
+* Responsive design to allow usage on both mobile and web.

 # Demo
 http://itineroo.herokuapp.com/